temporal-sa/oai-temporal-wealth-management/src/temporal_supervisor/README.md

 ```bash
 export OPENAI_API_KEY=sk-proj-....
 ```
-## Set up Redis for the conversation store
+## Set up Redis

+Redis is used for storing conversation history and providing real-time status updates.
 If you don't have an existing Redis server, you can run one locally after installing it.

 In a new terminal / shell run the following command:

 ```bash
 redis-server
 ```

 By default, the application expects to find Redis running locally.
-You can override the location of redis by setting the environment variables:
+You can override the location of Redis by setting the environment variables:

 ```bash